k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/15_override_actor_input.md

 1. Activate the **Option Set Analyzer** plugin in the **Catalog Settings > Discovery Pipeline** window and run Discovery on the interface.
 2. Perform the **Build Artifacts** action and validate which Catalog fields include the property ```classification = OPTION_SET```.
 These fields were identified as containing a predefined list of possible values based on the data sample.
 3. Validate that the ```catalog_field_option_set___<data platform>_<schema>_main.csv``` file was created and that it includes field names along with their distinct values identified in the data sample.
 4. In the **Catalog Settings > PII & Masking** tab, validate that the **OPTION_SET** classification exists and that it includes the **RandomOptionSet.actor** generator.
-Click the **Advanced** link to view the predefined alias map between the generator's inputs and the Catalog's calculated properties, as shown below.
+Click the **Advanced** link to view the predefined alias map connecting the Generator's inputs and the Catalog's calculated properties, as shown below.
    * If the alias map is not set, create it based on the below image:

 <img src="../images/settings_masking_advanced_optionSet.png" />